 Skip to Content

 The moment we arrived in Luang Prabang, we knew it was a special place.
-With its historical buildings, and a eefling of calm and quietness that pervades the city, Luang Prabang is one of those places we just know that we’ll visit again and again.
-We loved spending a few days wandering around its streets, visiting its attractions in town and the beautiful waterfalls, and we didn’t have enough.
-Check out our guide to Luang Prabang.
+With its historical buildings, and a feeling of calm and quietness that pervades the city, Luang Prabang is one of those places we just know that we’ll visit again and again.

 In Luang Prabang, there’s enough to do to keep you occupied for a few days.
 From temples and palaces, to markets and breathtaking waterfalls (one of the best I’ve visited in the world!), here it’s a guide to what to do in Luang Prabang.